Addax101/YAML-NetConf/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-If you have any questions or feedback, please open an issue or contact me directly at alchmistt@gmail.com .
+If you have any questions or feedback, please open an issue .

 ## Acknowledgements
 - Ansible